-We are a leading provider of data and information management software applications and related services in terms of product breadth and functionality and market penetration.
-We develop, market and sell a unified suite of data and information management software applications under the Simpana® brand.
-Simpana software is built from the ground up on a single platform and unified code base for integrated data and information management.
-The Simpana platform contains licensable modules that work together seamlessly, sharing a single code and common function set to deliver Backup and Recovery, Archive, Replication, eDiscovery and Analytic capabilities across physical, virtual and cloud environments.
-With a single platform approach, Simpana software is specifically designed to protect, manage and access data throughout its lifecycle in less time, at lower cost and with fewer resources than alternative solutions.
-Our product features and capabilities enable our customers to deploy solutions for data protection, business continuance, corporate compliance and centralized management and reporting.
+We are a leading provider of data and information management software applications and related services.
+Our software platform is an enterprise level, integrated data and information management solution, built from the ground up on a single platform and unified code base.
+Our platform contains software functionality that works together seamlessly, sharing a single code and common function set to deliver Data Protection - Backup & Recovery; Cloud and Infrastructure Management; and Retention and Compliance across physical, virtual and cloud environments.
+All software functionality share the same backend technologies to deliver the benefits of a holistic approach to protecting, managing, and accessing data.
+Our software addresses many aspects of data management in the enterprise, while providing scalability and control of data and information.
+Our software enables our customers to simply and cost-effectively protect and manage their enterprise data throughout its lifecycle, from the mobile worker to the remote office, to the data center, covering the leading operating systems, relational databases, virtualized environments and applications.
 We also provide our customers with a broad range of professional services that are delivered by our worldwide support and field operations.
-As of June 30, 2015, we had licensed our software applications to over 21,000 registered customers.
+As of June 30, 2016, we had licensed our software applications to approximately 23,000 registered customers.

 Our software licenses typically provide for a perpetual right to use our software and are sold on a per-terabyte capacity basis, on a per-copy basis, as site licenses or as a solution set.
-During the three months ended June 30, 2015, approximately 72% of software license revenue was sold on a per-terabyte capacity basis.
-Capacity based software licenses provide our customers with unlimited licenses of specified software products based on a defined level of terabytes of data under management.
-As a result, when we sell our platform through a capacity license, certain of the various Simpana functionalities are bundled into one capacity based price.
-We anticipate that capacity based licenses will continue to account for the majority of our software license revenue for the near future.
+During the three months ended June 30, 2016, approximately 68% of software license revenue was sold on a capacity basis.
+This compares to approximately 73% of software license revenue was sold on a capacity basis during fiscal 2016.
+Capacity-based software licenses provide our customers with unlimited licenses of specified software products based on a defined level of terabytes of data under management.
+As a result, when we sell our platform through a capacity license, certain of the various Commvault functionalities are bundled into one capacity-based price.
+We anticipate that capacity-based licenses will continue to account for the majority of our software license revenue for fiscal 2017.
 Site licenses give the customer the additional right to deploy the software on a limited basis during a specified term.
-During our fiscal 2015, we released Solution Sets for our Simpana 10 software suite for virtual machine backup, recovery and cloud management; endpoint data protection; and email archive.
-These Simpana Solution Sets can be individually deployed or combined as part of a comprehensive data protection and information management solution.
-Our solution sets are generally sold on a per unit basis such as per virtual machine for our virtual machine backup, recovery and cloud management solution set; per mailbox for our email archive solution set and per user for our endpoint data protection solution set.
+Our primary solution sets in our software suite include virtual machine backup, recovery and cloud management; endpoint data protection; and email archive.
+These solution sets can be individually deployed or combined as part of a comprehensive data protection and information management solution.
+Our solution sets are generally sold on a per-unit basis such as per virtual machine for our virtual machine backup, recovery and cloud management solution set; per mailbox for our email archive solution set and per user for our endpoint data protection solution set.

-Historically, an insignificant amount of our revenue has been sold under subscription, or term based, license arrangements.
-In these arrangements the customer has the right to use the software on either a capacity basis or per-copy or per-unit basis over a designated period of time.
+Historically, an insignificant amount of our revenue has been sold under subscription, or term-based, license arrangements.
+In these arrangements, the customer has the right to use the software on either a capacity basis or per-copy or per-unit basis over a designated period of time.
 Revenue in these arrangements is recognized ratably over the term of the agreement.
-Over the next several years we expect revenue from these types of arrangements to become a more significant portion of our total revenue.
+Over the next several years, we expect revenue from these types of arrangements to become a more significant portion of our total revenue.